-- (a) Any manufactured dwelling which incurs substantial damage as the result of a flood, shall be elevated to the standards listed in (b) or (c)below. - (b) All manufactured dwellings to be placed or substantially improved within Zones A, AE or A1-30 shall be elevated on a permanent foundation such that the lowest floor of the manufactured dwelling is at or above three feet above the base flood elevation and shall be securely anchored to an adequately anchored foundation system in accordance with Section 3.510(5) and requirements of the Oregon Residential Specialty Code.

-- (1) New or substantially improved manufactured dwellings supported on solid foundation walls shall be constructed with flood openings that comply with Section 3.510(6); - (2) The bottom of the longitudinal chassis frame beam shall be at or above Base Flood Elevation; - (3) New or substantially improved manufactured dwellings shall be anchored to prevent flotation, collapse, and lateral movement during the base flood.
-Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors (Reference FEMA's "Manufactured Home Installation in Flood Hazard Areas" guidebook for additional techniques), and: - (4) Electrical crossover connections shall be a minimum of twelve (12) inches above Base Flood Elevation (BFE). - (c) Manufactured dwellings to be placed or substantially improved on sites in a Velocity (V1-V30, VE, V or Coastal A) Zones shall meet the following requirements:- - (1) The bottom of the longitudinal chassis frame beam of the manufactured dwelling is elevated to a minimum of three feet above the base flood elevation, and - (2) Development complies with the standards outlined in Section 3.510(10) of this ordinance. - (3) Electrical crossover connections shall be a minimum of 12 inches above base flood elevation. - (8) RECREATIONAL VEHICLES: Recreational vehicles may occupy a site in a Special Flood Hazard Area for periods of 180 consecutive days or less provided they are fully licensed and highway ready.
+- (d) Any manufactured dwelling which incurs substantial damage as the result of a flood, must be elevated to the standards listed in (e) or (f)below. - (e) All manufactured dwellings to be placed or substantially improved within Zones-A, AE or A1-30 shall be elevated on a permanent foundation such that the lowest floor of the manufactured dwelling is at or above three feet above the base flood elevation and shall be securely anchored to an adequately anchored foundation system in accordance with Section 3.510(5) and requirements of the Oregon Residential Specialty Code. - (f) Manufactured dwellings to be placed or substantially improved on sites in a Velocity (V1-V30, VE and V) Zone, that are not subject to the above manufactured dwelling provisions, shall be elevated so that: - (1) The lowest floor of the manufactured home is elevated to a minimum of three feet above the base flood elevation, or - (2) The manufactured dwelling chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than 36 inches in height above grade and are securely anchored to an adequately designed foundation system to resist flotation, collapse and lateral movement in accordance with requirements of the Oregon Residential Specialty Code.
+Electrical crossover connections shall be a minimum of 12 inches above base flood elevation. - (8) RECREATIONAL VEHICLES: Recreational vehicles may occupy a site in a Special Flood Hazard Area for periods of 180 consecutive days or less provided they are fully licensed and highway ready.
 Recreational vehicles are on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices and has no permanently attached additions.
-Recreational vehicles that do not meet these criteria become manufactured dwellings and shall be anchored and elevated pursuant to this ordinance. - (9) SPECIFIC STANDARDS FOR FLOODWAYS: Located within areas of special flood hazard established in Section 3.510(2) are areas designated as regulatory floodways.
-Since the floodway is an extremely hazardous area due to the velocity of flood waters which carry debris, potential projectiles, and erosion potential, the following provisions apply: - (a) Prohibit encroachments, including fill, new construction, substantial improvements, and other development within the adopted regulatory floodway unless certification by a registered professional civil engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment shall not result in any increase in flood levels within the community during the occurrence of the base flood discharge; - (b) If Subsection 9(a) is satisfied, all new construction and substantial improvement shall comply with all applicable flood hazard reduction provisions of Section 3.510(5) and (6). - (c) A community may permit encroachments within the adopted regulatory floodway that would result in an increase in base flood elevations, provided that a Conditional Letter of Map Revision (CLOMR) is applied for and approved by the Federal Insurance Administrator, and the requirements for such revision as established under Volume 44 of the Code of Federal Regulations, section 65.12 are fulfilled.
+Recreational vehicles that do not meet these criteria become manufactured dwellings and must be anchored and elevated pursuant to this ordinance. - (9) SPECIFIC STANDARDS FOR FLOODWAYS: Located within areas of special flood hazard established in Section 3.510(2) are areas designated as regulatory floodways.
+Since the floodway is an extremely hazardous area due to the velocity of flood waters which carry debris, potential projectiles, and erosion potential, the following provisions apply: - (a) Encroachments in the regulatory floodway including fill, new construction, substantial improvements and other development are prohibited unless certification is provided by a professional registered civil engineer demonstrating through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that such encroachment shall not result in any increase in flood levels during the occurrence of the base flood discharge. - (b) If Subsection 9(a) is satisfied, all new construction and substantial improvement shall comply with all applicable flood hazard reduction provisions of Section 3.510(5) and (6). - (c) If hydrologic and hydraulic analysis indicates an increase in flood levels, the applicant shall obtain a Conditional Letter of Map Revision (CLOMR) from FEMA before any encroachment, including fill, new construction, substantial improvement, or other development, in the regulatory floodway is permitted.
+Upon completion of the project, but no later than six months after project completion, a